Pennsylvania Route 132: Route description

 Street Road continues past a mix of residential and commercial development as it comes to an intersection with PA 532 (Bustleton Pike) in the community of Feasterville.
 After the PA 532 junction, the road heads past several businesses before turning south-southeast near more suburban development.
 PA 132 curves southeast again and crosses Philmont Avenue prior to entering Bensalem Township.
 Upon entering Bensalem Township, the route passes over SEPTA's West Trenton Line and intersects Trevose Road as it enters commercial areas in the community of Trevose.
 After a bridge over CSX's Trenton Subdivision railroad line, PA 132 crosses under the Pennsylvania Turnpike (I-276) immediately before an intersection with Old Lincoln Highway, becoming a divided highway.

 A short distance later, the road reaches a partial cloverleaf interchange with US 1 (Lincoln Highway) before turning south.
 After the US 1 interchange, the route comes to a ramp that provides access to and from the eastbound Pennsylvania Turnpike (I-276).
-PA 132 continues south-southeast past more businesses, becoming an undivided road again past the Richlieu Road intersection and passing two entrances to Parx Casino and Racing and the Bucks County Visitor Center to the northeast of the road.
+PA 132 continues south-southeast past more businesses, becoming an undivided road again past the Richlieu Road intersection and passing two entrances to Parx Casino and Racing to the northeast of the road.
 The road gains a center left-turn lane and heads past more commercial development, crossing Mechanicsville Road and Knights Road before coming to the PA 513 (Hulmeville Road) intersection.
 Farther southeast, PA 132 reaches a partial cloverleaf interchange with US 13 (Bristol Pike) before ending at a diamond interchange with I-95 just north of the Eddington station along SEPTA's Trenton Line that follows Amtrak's Northeast Corridor railroad line.
 Past I-95, Street Road becomes SR 2007, passing over the Northeast Corridor as it continues southeast to State Road near the Delaware River.

 In 2016, PA 132 had an annual average daily traffic count ranging from a high of 54,000 vehicles between Trevose Road/Old Street Road and Old Lincoln Highway to a low of 25,000 vehicles between Maple Avenue and Knowles Avenue/Churchville Road.
 The entire length of PA 132 is part of the National Highway System.